xynehq/jaf/docs/examples.md

 ### Overview

-The Server Demo showcases how to build a production-ready HTTP API for AI agents using FAF's `runServer` function.
+The Server Demo showcases how to build a production-ready HTTP API for AI agents using JAF's `runServer` function.
 It demonstrates multi-agent architectures, memory persistence, and RESTful API design.

-**Location**: `/Users/anurag.sharan/repos/faf/examples/server-demo/`
+**Location**: `/Users/anurag.sharan/repos/jaf/examples/server-demo/`

 ### Key Features